This topic describes how Anthos clusters on AWS interacts with Domain Name Services (DNS) on both your AWS Virtual Private Cloud (VPC) and clusters.

 |Enable DNS hostnames||EC2 DNS hostnames||DNS server||Supported?|

-Service discovery is the process where workloads discover services without knowing their IP address.
-This section describes how Anthos clusters on AWS (GKE on AWS) implements service discovery and managed DNS.
+Service discovery is the process where workloads discover services without knowing the service's IP address.
+This section describes how Anthos clusters on AWS implements service discovery and managed DNS.

 Kubernetes automatically generates service names that use the following specification: